WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 :::tip Wasabi ships with Bitcoin Knots!
 Wasabi has a [partial Bitcoin Knots integration](/using-wasabi/BitcoinFullNode.md).
-This means that it is possible (but not mandatory) to start Bitcoin Knots during the launch of Wasabi.
-Without having to install or configure anything.
+This means that it is possible (but not mandatory) to start Bitcoin Knots during the launch of Wasabi, without having to install or configure anything manually.
 :::

 However, even if no full node is installed, Wasabi has a light client mode based on [BIP 158 block filters](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).